heeler/TiffReader/README.md

 # TiffReader

 ### Premise
-This is a simple proof of principle to enable writing custom tags to an OMItiff
+This is a simple proof of principle to enable writing custom tags to an OME-TIFF

 ### Dependencies
-boost::gil (this is also known as the adobe image library) libtiff (this is the underlying tiff support library that seems to be prevalent)
+boost 1.66.0 specifically the GIL library (this is also known as the adobe image library)
+libtiff 4.0.9  (this is the underlying tiff support library that seems to be prevalent)

 ### Custom Tags
 Reading custom tags requires no extension of the dictionary but if you wish to write them it is necessary to update the dictionary using TIFFMergeFieldInfo.

+##### Something to be aware of:
 There's a really weird block in the libtiff in
 ```
 TIFFCleanup(TIFF *tiff)